Twitter's India troubles show tough path ahead for digital platforms | DW | 21.06.2021

 Last week, three special rapporteurs appointed by a top UN human rights body expressed "serious concerns" that certain parts of the guidelines "may result in the limiting or infringement of a wide range of human rights."

-They urged New Delhi to review the rules, adding that they did not conform with India's international human rights obligations and could threaten the digital rights of Indians.
+They urged New Delhi to review the rules, adding that they did not conform to India's international human rights obligations and could threaten the digital rights of Indians.

 At the height of the long-running farmer protests, Twitter blocked hundreds of tweets and accounts, including the handle of a prominent news magazine.
 It subsequently unblocked them following public outrage.